HSouksamlane/SOUKSAMLANE_LEXTRAIT_TP2_ST2TRD/README.md

 ---
 ### Custom Buttons
+You will notice that the button text changes depending on whether we want to encrypt or decrypt our data.
-We worked on the design of a button with rounded edges, and a hover that changes color so that the button integrates most closely with our design work
+Also, we worked on the design of a button with rounded edges, and a hover that changes color so that the button integrates most closely with our design work

 ---